iggredible/chatty.vim/README.md

 ### Usage 2: Ask!
 (Operator)

 Sometimes you don't want to ask questions.
 Sometimes you want to transform a given text.
-No problem, you can ask-and-transform it with the `cH` operator.
+No problem, you can ask-and-transform it with the `gA` operator.

 Below is a lits of a few things you can do with the process operator.